tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 .. note::
     For details on how to access the environment *during a propagation* (for custom models, typically), see :ref:`this page <environment_during_propagation>`

-In Tudat, the full environment is stored in a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object, which in turn stores environment models inside :class:`~tudatpy.numerical_simulation.environment.Body` objects (one for each natural or artifical body in your model).
+In Tudat, the full environment is stored in a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object, which in turn stores environment models inside :class:`~tudatpy.numerical_simulation.environment.Body` objects (one for each natural or artificial body in your model).
 From each object representing a body, you can extract each separate environment model (see list below).
 For instance, to retrieve the :class:`~tudatpy.numerical_simulation.environment.Ephemeris` object from the body named ``Earth``, you can use the following:

     .. code-block:: python